nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `find 91234567 bishan` could return a case with the Victim having Phone number `91234567`, and cases containing `bishan` in their details

 ### Investigation Case page
-The page of the application when the user opens a specified case.
+The commands listed below can only be used in the `Case Page` of the app.

 #### List all documents in the current case: `list doc`
 Switches to the `Document` tab and lists all suspects for the current case.